-Disadvantaged Communities (DAC) - DWR's DAC mapping tool identifies 7 DACs including one severely disadvantaged community within the Basin; the total population is 8,375.
-This designation is based upon median household income from the US Census American Community Survey 5-Year Data (2012 - 2016).
-These communities receive water from the MGA's public water supply agencies.
-An assessment of the water related needs of DACs is occurring through a Proposition 1 Integrated Regional Water Management (IRWM) Disadvantaged Community Involvement Grant.
+Disadvantaged Communities (DAC) - Data from DWR's DAC mapping tool identifies seven DACs, including one severely disadvantaged community within the Basin; all seven DACs are located within the City of Santa Cruz water supply service area (Figure 2-11).
+The total DAC population in the Basin is approximately 8,375.
+The DAC designation is based upon median household income from the US Census American Community Survey 5-Year Data (2012 - 2016).
+Disadvantaged communities were identified with DWR's mapping tool using census tracts, blocks, and places.
+An assessment of the water related needs of DACs is occurring through a Proposition 1 IRWM Disadvantaged Community Involvement Grant.
 MGA staff are in coordination with IRWM program to coordinate efforts in these communities.